A Glimpse of Baroque Evangelization

 forever and ever.

-(Prayer of sec.
-XIV, at the beginning of the Spiritual Exercises)
+(Prayer of the XIV century, said at the beginning of the Spiritual Exercises)

 Music: Gloria, Gloria, Gloria in excelsis Deo!
 (Domenico Zipoli)